 The Board will likely be investigating whether the CONCEPTION was in compliance with all fire safety standards and contained all of the required safety equipment and fire suppression systems onboard.
 The preliminary report makes no mention of the CONCEPTION being outfitted with an automatic fire suppression system, makes no mention of fire extinguishers, and, apparently, the crew made no attempts to fight the fire before they evacuated the vessel.
 The Board will also be looking at the CONCEPTION’s owners, and the policies and procedures they set out, and what, if any auditing procedures they employed to ensure that their policies and procedures were being followed by the crew, with regards the crew’s watch standards, and the use, upkeep and maintenance of any fire equipment that may have been onboard.

 These tragic results of this incident appear to have been preventable.
 While the cause of the fire will not be known until the investigation is complete, it appears that the CONCEPTION lacked adequate safety and fire systems to address a fire such as the one which occurred.
 Based on the information contained in the preliminary report, it appears that had the owners and crew implemented various safety systems, any fire could have been identified early, and likely in time to allow the passengers to escape the bunkroom.
-If there had been a vessel wide fire suppression system, or a vessel wide alarm, the crew may have been alerted to the fire in time to save the lives of the passengers.
+If there had been a vessel wide fire suppression system or a vessel wide alarm, the crew may have been alerted to the fire in time to save the lives of the passengers.
 If any of the crew had been awake, standing watch, and roaming the vessel looking out for the safety of the passengers, it is likely that the fire would have been identified early enough and in time to save the passengers.
 If the vessel would have been equipped with an escape hatch to a different area of the vessel, away from the main stairway, the passengers likely could have escaped.

-Stepp & Sullivan, PC is a maritime law firm, with extensive experience in Maritime casualties, casualties involving Coast Guard and National Transportation Safety Board investigations, Limitation Act suits, and has experience in handling thousands of serious injury and wrongful death maritime claims during the past 35 years, including claims from crewmembers, passengers, and bystanders
+Stepp & Sullivan, PC is a maritime law firm, with extensive experience in Maritime casualties, casualties involving Coast Guard and National Transportation Safety Board investigations, Limitation Act suits, and has to experience in handling thousands of serious injury and wrongful death maritime claims during the past 35 years, including claims from crewmembers, passengers, and bystanders